Loud booms in central Kansas believed to be military training, sheriff says

 WICHITA, Kan.
-(KSNW) — Residents in Barton and Rush County have heard some loud booms in the area, some that reportedly shook a car and opened a front door on Thursday.
+(KSNW) — Residents in Barton and Rush County have heard some loud booms in the area, some that reportedly shook vehicles, concrete floors, and opened a front door on Thursday.

 KSN reached out to both Rush and Barton County.